Start9Labs/documentation/site/source/support/user-manual/configuration/lan-setup/lan-os/lan-android.rst

 Android
 =======

-If you are running Android 12+, you can setup :ref:`Local Access<lan>`, please see :ref:`Android Limitations <lim-android>` for more details on devices that have this capability.
+If you are running Android 12+, you can setup :ref:`Local Access<lan>`, please refer to :ref:`Android Limitations <lim-android>` for more details on devices that have this capability.